TheCreator-Dante/Testing-ML-accuracy-and-making-your-own-mutual-fund/README.md

 ## 🔍 Project Overview

-This project builds an AI-powered system to forecast mutual fund performance using the past three years of Nifty 100 company data.
+This project tests the accuracy of ML models on the past three years of Nifty 100 company data.
 Data is sourced in real time via the Yahoo Finance (`yfinance`) API, enabling continuous model updates and live forecasting.

 ---